 Professional development for social workers at all levels is based on the Professional Capabilities Framework (PCF).
 This sets out the skills and knowledge you’re expected to have at different points in your career, from student level to management.
 You can use it to plan your CPD and map out your career path.

 CPD doesn’t have to be a course.
 The PCF is designed to allow people to learn in different ways, including on the job and through reflection.
 However you decide to work on your CPD, you should work with your manager to map it against the PCF and what’s expected of you.

 Social workers in Scotland are regulated by the Scottish Social Services Council (SSSC) which registers you for five years at a time.
 As a newly qualified social worker in Scotland, you need to complete 24 days of post-registration training and learning (PRTL), which should be based on the continuous learning framework (CLF) and the expectations set out in the SSSC Codes of Practice.

 You can choose how you learn – you don’t have to spend all this time on courses.
-For example, you could learn a new skill on the job, work with a mentor or reflect on a new concept after you’ve applied it in practice.
+For example, you could learn a new skill on the job, carry out reading in a professional area of interest or attend a webinar.
+The SSSC website has more information about what qualifies.
 Work with your manager to design a learning plan that supports your interests and that meets the expectations required of you.

 Training required for qualified social workers in Wales

 In Wales, social workers are registered and regulated by Social Care Wales.
 For your first three years as a newly qualified social worker in Wales, you’re expected to follow the consolidation plan for social workers, which is the first part of Continuing Professional Education and Learning (CPEL) continues beyond this, and ‘toolkits’ for each type of social work, which give guidance for planning your professional development, are available on the Social Care Wales website.

 Maintaining your social work registration in Northern Ireland